nodemailer/wildduck/docs/api.md

 2FA checks do not happen magically, your application must be 2FA aware:

 1. Authenticate user with the [/authenticate](#authenticate-an-user) call
+2. If authentication result includes `requirePasswordChange:true` then force user to change their password
-2. If authentication ends with `require2fa:false` then do nothing, otherwise continue with Step 3.
+3. If authentication result includes `require2fa:false` then do nothing, the user is now authenticated.
+Otherwise continue with Step 4.
-3. Request TOTP token from the user before allowing to perform other actions
+4. Request TOTP token from the user before allowing to perform other actions
-4. Check the token with [/user/{user}/2fa?token=123456](#check-2fa)
+5. Check the token with [/user/{user}/2fa?token=123456](#check-2fa)
-5. If token verification succeeds then user is authenticated
+6. If token verification succeeds then user is authenticated

 ### Setup 2FA